 The issue is that we have victims at all.

-The issue is that until we accept that these victims are not ours to use, this outrage will continue and whilst we may seek to excuse ourselves with a smile and a shrug, we truly cannot detach ourselves from the very real and inevitable consequences of our consumer choices.
+The issue is that until we accept that these victims are not ours to use, this outrage will continue.
+Whilst we may seek to excuse ourselves with a smile and a shrug, we truly cannot detach ourselves from the very real and inevitable consequences of our consumer choices.

-When we refuse to participate in this nightmare for another moment, is the point at which we decide to become vegan.
+When we refuse to participate in this nightmare for another moment, is the point at which we stop being nonvegan.
 Please make that moment today.